deadlyvipers/dojo_rules/introduction.md

 I am a new gakusei to the dojo.
+My favorite code school path is Ruby.